dabit3/graphql-recipes/README.md

 ## Chat App

-> Click [here](https://github.com/aws-samples/aws-appsync-chat) to AWS AppSync Chat, a completed full-stack version of this app built with React.
+> Click [here](https://github.com/aws-samples/aws-appsync-chat) to view AWS AppSync Chat, a completed full-stack version of this app built with React.

 To deploy this app, use the following steps: